crokodz/fox_challenge/README.md

 # Fox Challenge
-There are no third parth dependency used so creating an environment is overkill. but if you wish to use and env you may execute and activate the vend.
+There are no third parth dependency used so creating an environment is overkill. but if you wish to use the env you may execute and activate the vend.
 $ python -m venv fox_env